ryancdickson/chromerootprogram/policy.md

 #### 5.2 Communicating with Chrome During Incidents

 The Chrome Root Program prioritizes and remains committed to promoting public disclosure and discussion of incidents, as they can affect the whole Web PKI ecosystem, not just Chrome and its users.
-The Chrome Root Program’s sole responsibility when responding to incidents is upholding the safety and security of Chrome’s users.
+The Chrome Root Program's sole responsibility when responding to incidents is upholding the safety and security of Chrome's users.

 As standard practice, the Chrome Root Program does not:

 - discuss ongoing public incident reports privately.
-We believe using information disclosed to the public as the basis for our response is the most transparent and effective way of upholding the security expectations of Chrome’s users, while also ensuring the [factors](#51-incident-reports) that are significant to Chrome are adequately addressed;
+We believe using information disclosed to the public as the basis for our response is the most transparent and effective way of upholding the security expectations of Chrome's users, while also ensuring the [factors](#51-incident-reports) that are significant to Chrome are adequately addressed;
 - advise on or approve a CA Owner's proposed or planned response to an incident; or
 - offer guarantees of specific outcomes in response to the course of action deemed most appropriate by the CA Owner.